 To register a community benefit society, the objects rules must be consistent with other requirements of the FCA to test whether the society is of benefit to the community (see Sections 2.1.3 and 2.1.4).

-The objects of a charitable community benefit society must be exclusively charitable if it is to be recognised as a charity.
+The objects of a charitable community benefit society must be exclusively charitable and be of public benefit if it is to be recognised as a charity.
 In Scotland, applications for charitable status must be made to the Scottish Charity Regulator (see www.oscr.org.uk/charities/becoming-a-charity).
 In England and Wales, even though a charitable community benefit society cannot register as a charity with the Charity Commission, it must comply with the Charity Commission’s guidance on public benefit if it is to be recognised as an exempt charity by HMRC.
 (See www.gov.uk/government/collections/charitable-purposes-and-public-benefit)

 If you have any questions or suggestions for new information you would like to find in the Handbook, contact the team by email at [email protected]